livecomsjournal/livecomsjournal.github.io/index.md

-electronic-only journal, there is no length limit when you describe the authors' contributions, so we recommend describing what they actually did rather than simply categorizing them in a small number of roles as might be done in more conventional journals.
+electronic-only journal, there is no length limit when you describe the authors' contributions, so we recommend describing what they actually did rather than simply categorizing them in a small number of predefined roles as might be done in more conventional journals.
 <!-- MRS: still need to add that section of the templates somewhat -->

 ## Abandoned Documents